 Update Linux Mint Before Wine Installation

-First, update your Linux Mint system to ensure all packages are current, reducing the likelihood of conflicts during Wine installation.
+Before installing Wine, update your Linux Mint system to ensure all packages are current and reduce the likelihood of conflicts during installation.

 Refresh your package list: